microsoft/BotFramework-WebChat/HOOKS.md

 useRenderMarkdownAsHTML(): (markdown: string): string
 ```

-This function will return a function that render Markdown into HTML string.
+This function will return a function that, when called, will render Markdown into an HTML string.
 For example,

 ```js
 const renderMarkdown = useRenderMarkdown();